MetOffice/opsinputs/README.md

       make -j4

-8. Optionally, run tests to verify that components of the CxVarObs package work correctly:
+8. Optionally, run tests to verify that components of the Opsinputs package work correctly:

-      ctest -R cxvarobs
+      ctest -R opsinputs

 Usage
 =====

 VarObs files are written by the `VarObsWriter` observation filter.
 See the documentation of this filter for more information.
-YAML files illustrating its use can be found in the `test/cxvarobs/testinput` folder.
+YAML files illustrating its use can be found in the `test/opsinputs/testinput` folder.

 Development
 ===========